peaceemilienne/Hudl-Login-Automation/README.md

 3. **Validate Case Sensitivity:**
    - [ ] Ensure case sensitivity isn't applied to the email, allowing users to log in with a capital letter email and a valid password.
-   - [ ] Confirm that case sensitivity is applied to the email, requiring users to enter the correct case; otherwise, the password is considered invalid.
+   - [ ] Confirm that case sensitivity is applied to the password, requiring users to enter the correct case; otherwise, the password is considered invalid.

 4. **Validate Empty Fields:**
    - [ ] Verify that users cannot log in with empty fields, and an appropriate error message is displayed.